Yale-BIM/f21-assignments/assignment-1/README.md

 and launch the generate_target.launch script again before starting this part of the assignment.

 1. Create a new ROS node called `virtual_camera.py` in the scripts directory of the shutter_lookat package.
+This node should query transformations and publish images, as detailed below, at 15 Hz approximately.

-2. Within your node, repeat the steps below:
+2. Implement your node such that it repeats the steps below while the program is running:

     a.
 Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.